Rhizome-Conifer/conifer-user-guide/docs/organizing-sharing.md

 ---
 layout: default
 title: Organizing &amp; Sharing
-nav_order: 7
+nav_order: 07
 ---

 # Organizing and Sharing Collected Pages
 {: .no_toc }

-The contents of a collection can be organized into lists.
-Privacy settings allow you to share entire collections, or just specific lists.
+Lists can be used to organize entry points into a collection.
+Privacy settings allow you disable public access to a collection, share entry points to all pages of a collection, or just specific lists.
 {: .fs-6 .fw-300 }

 ## Table of contents